dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 ![](tutorial-seurat-mca_files/figure-html/unnamed-chunk-27-1.png)<!-- -->

-# Comparison with published results
+# Annotation of cell clusters

+Now that we have a clear set of 15 clusters and marker genes associated with each cluster, we may start annotating these clusters.

+Tomorrow, we will see how functional analysis can help in this process.

-We will now compare our results to those from the pusblished study.
-To do so, we will import the annotated cell assignments from the study and store them as metadata in the *Seurat* object.
-Then we plot our t-SNE projection highlighting the annotated cell assignments.
+For now, we will import the annotated cell assignments from the study and store them as metadata in the *Seurat* object.
+Then we plot our t-SNE projection highlighting the cell assignments from the paper.

 ```r